-We reflect the bank's earnings stability in a one-notch positive adjustment to Credit Mutuel Alliance Federale's Profitability score to baa3.
+The bank's earnings stability is reflected in a one-notch positive adjustment to Credit Mutuel Alliance Federale's Profitability score to baa3.
 We believe that the resilience of the group's earnings stems from its business mix and an optimal deployment of the bancassurance model, which substantially diversify its income streams and reduce reliance on interest income.

-Credit Mutuel Alliance Federale has a low-risk profile
+Credit Mutuel Alliance Federale has a low risk profile

-As reflected in the assigned Asset Risk score of a2, the group has a low-risk profile, characterised by its large exposures to the domestic residential home loan market (around 50% of its loan book as of the end of June 2019).
+As reflected in the assigned Asset Risk score of a2, the group has a low risk profile, characterised by its large exposures to the residential home loan market (around 50% of its loan book as of year-end 2019), which are predominantly domestic and secured (for instance, backed by physical property or by a guarantee).